JohannLai/openai-function-calling-tools/README.md

 - ⏰ Clock: A clock that can tell you the time.
 - 🧮 Calculator: A simple calculator that can do basic arithmetic.
 Input should be a math expression.
 - 🔍 GoogleCustomSearch: A wrapper around the Google Custom Search API.
 Useful for when you need to answer questions about current events.
 Input should be a search query.
+- 🔍 BingCustomSearch: A wrapper around the Bing Custom Search API.
+Useful for when you need to answer questions about current events.
+Input should be a search query.
+- 🔍 SerperCustomSearch: A wrapper around the SerpAPI.
+Useful for when you need to answer questions about current events.
+Input should be a search query.
 - 📁 fs: WriteFileTool abd ReadFileTool access to the file system.
 Input should be a file path and text written to the file.
 - 🪩 webbrowser: A web browser that can open a website.
 Input should be a URL.
 - 🚧 sql: Input to this tool is a detailed and correct SQL query, output is a result from the database.
 - 🚧 JavaScriptInterpreter: A JavaScript interpreter.
 Input should be a JavaScript program string.

 > You can use `{ Tool }` factory function to create a tool instance.
 See `/tools` for more examples.